MichaelDrogalis/voluble/README.md

 - Cross-topic relationships
 - Populating both keys and values of records
 - Making both primitive and complex values
-- Continous streaming of new data
+- Bounded or unbounded streams of data
 - Tombstoning

 Voluble ships as a [Kafka connector](https://docs.confluent.io/current/connect/index.html) to make it easy to scale and change serialization formats.
 You can use Kafka Connect through its REST API or integrated with [ksqlDB](http://ksqldb.io/).
 In this guide, I demonstrate using the latter, but the configuration is the same for both.
 I leave out Connect specific configuration like serializers and tasks that need to be configured for any connector.